balbano/balbano.github.io/_posts/2023-06-15-roll-for-shoes-in-the-dark.markdown

 - All other rules per Roll for Shoes

 My thinking is two-fold.
 First, partial successes are fun.
 Second, because it doesn't require doing any arithmetic, and doesn't require the GM to set a difficulty for the opposed roll, it gets you right back to the action.
 Does Roll for Shoes benefit from these changes?
 No idea!
 I need to actually try playing this to find out.
 But it sounds fun on paper!

+Edit: apparently I am not the first person to come up with this idea!
+I guess that shouldn't be too surprising.
+Here is someone who beat me to it: [https://boocherry.itch.io/shoes-in-the-dark](https://boocherry.itch.io/shoes-in-the-dark){:target="_blank"}.